MBane04/MyResume/README.md

 To compile the resume locally, follow these steps:

 #### Step 1: Install LaTeX
-Download and install LaTeX from [MiKTeX](https://miktex.org/download).
+Download and install LaTeX by following the instructions from [MiKTeX](https://miktex.org/download).

 #### Step 2: Navigate to the Directory
 Open your terminal or command prompt and navigate to the directory containing the `.tex` file.